laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

-While {{-anders}} is a relatively terse document that is not always easy to interpret, to this author its intent appears to be aligned with that of the Common CBOR Deterministic Encoding Profile defined here.
+While {{-anders}} is a relatively terse document that is not always easy to interpret, to this author its intent appears to be aligned with that of the Common CBOR Deterministic Encoding Profile defined here, except that it mandates reduction of all NaN values to the one encoded as 0xf97e00.

 # Application Profiles

+While the Common CBOR Deterministic Encoding Profile (CDE) provides for commonality between different applications of CBOR, it is useful to further constrain the set of data items handled in a group of applications (_exclusions_) and to define further mappings (_reductions_) that help the applications in such a group get by with the exclusions.

 The dCBOR Application Profile specifies the use of Deterministic Encoding as defined in {{Section 4.2 of STD94}} (see also {{-det}} for more information) together with some application-level rules.
-As an example, the rules for Gordian dCBOR {{-dcbor-orig}} are specified in this section.
+To provide an example, but also to provide a normative definition, the rules for Gordian dCBOR {{-dcbor-orig}} are specified in this section.

 The application-level rules specified by an Application Profile are based on the same Common CBOR Deterministic Encoding Profile; they do